ynusinovich/Data-Science-Journeys/_pages/about.md

 permalink: /about/
 ---

 I’m Yan Nusinovich, a Data Scientist living in Toronto and working remotely for a financial tech startup in the SF Bay Area.
-I’m analyzing and creating predictive models for alternative energy prices in the US power grid.
+I’m creating predictive models for alternative energy prices in the US power grid.
 I’m passionate about applying data science to solving real-world problems and making the world a better place.

 I'm also a natural language processing stream owner for [A.I.
 Socratic Circles](https://ai.science/people/PFBMvvKT5A), creating videos, concept shortlists, blog posts, and code to teach people NLP.